2014 Carling Black Label Cup

 The 2014 Carling Black Label Cup was the fourth edition of the competition to be held.

-A South African beer brand Black Label started the "Be The Coach" where the fans had the opportunity to elect the starting 11 of their desired players from the two Soweto derby arch rivals, Orlando Pirates, and Kaizer Chiefs which are two of the most successful and largest soccer clubs in South Africa.
-Fans had the chance to vote for their starting line-up by purchasing a Black Label beer and dialling *120*764* on their mobile phones or voting on the official website.
-They could then enter their unique code under of the bottle cap or beer can ring and the # sign, and then are able to choose their team they would like to manage on the day and the players they would like to see start in the starting lineup.
+A South African beer brand Black Label started the "Be The Coach" where fans elected the starting 11 of their desired players from the two Soweto derby arch rivals, Orlando Pirates, and Kaizer Chiefs.

 The selected teams played the match on 26 July 2014 at the FNB Stadium in Johannesburg.

 About

-The Black Label Cup tournament has replaced the Telkom Charity Cup.
-[Carling Black Labellaunched the campaign where the fans get to select the starting 11 players to take part in this once off Soweto Derby between Orlando Pirates and Kaizer Chiefs on Saturday 26 July 2014.
+The Black Label Cup replaced the Telkom Charity Cup.
+Carling Black Label launched the campaign where fans got to select the starting 11 players to take part in this once off Soweto Derby between Orlando Pirates and Kaizer Chiefs on Saturday 26 July 2014.
 Fans had from June 2014 till 26 July 2014 to select their top 15 player via their mobile phones.
-Carling Black Labelhas also announced that fans would select their own substitutions on the day of the game.
-During the first 45min, fans can send the shirt number of the player that they want to substitute via a text message.
-At 60min in the second half the player with the most votes will be substituted.
+During the first 45min, fans could send the shirt number of the player that they wanted to substitute via a text message.
+At 60min in the second half the player with the most votes were substituted.

 Be The Champion Coach

-The Carling Black Label also put in place an initiative where for two lucky fans have the once-in-a-lifetime opportunity to coach their club on the matchday.
-One fan represents Kaizer Chiefs, the other, Orlando Pirates.
-The 'Consumer Coaches' will be randomly selected to be coaches of their respective teams get to present at their team's training sessions, pre-match briefings and be part of the dugout with their favourite team.
+The Carling Black Label also introduced an initiative where two fans had the opportunity to coach their club on matchday.
+One fan represented Kaizer Chiefs, the other, Orlando Pirates.
+The 'Consumer Coaches' were randomly selected to be coaches of their respective teams and got to be present at their team's training sessions, pre-match briefings and be part of the dugout with their team.